ImmunoInformatics-dev/TCRStrucBench/README.md

 # TCRStrucBench

 ## 📖 Introduction
-This project aims to evaluate structure prediction accuracy of five PLMs (AF2.3.1, TCRmodel2, AF3, ESMfold and tFold-TCR), develop prediction quality classifiers, and validate downstream applications of structural and embedding clustering for antigen-specific TCRs.
+This project aims to evaluate structure prediction accuracy of five computational models for TCR (AF2.3.1, TCRmodel2, AF3, ESMfold and tFold-TCR), develop prediction quality classifiers, and validate downstream applications of structural and embedding clustering for antigen-specific TCRs.
 ![Overview of this project](frame/framework.png)

 ## ⚙️ Installation & Environment Setup